What is a Registered Student Organization?

 Advisor: Nancy Stoffer, firstname.lastname@example.org

-FLC Wild promotes education, awareness, and hands on restoration and conservation of wildlands and wildlife in the Durango/La Plata area.
-We will organize trips to lend a hand while enjoying nature.
+FLC Wild promotes education, awareness, and hands-on conservation stewardship of wildlands and wildlife among FLC students and the surrounding community.
+We aim to build a group which enjoys and respects nature with a strong commitment to an ecologically conscious, resilient future which respects the vast diversity of life on earth.
 Join us for opportunities to get out, work hard, and get WILD!

 Advisor: Lee Frazer, firstname.lastname@example.org